mu-editor/pup/README.rst

 .. marker-start-thanks-dont-remove

-- Nicholas Tollervey for the amazing `Mu Editor <https://codewith.mu/>`_.
+- To Nicholas Tollervey, for the amazing `Mu Editor <https://codewith.mu/>`_.

-- The Mu contributors I've been having the privilege of working more directly with, Carlos Pereira Atencio, Martin Dybdal, and Tim Golden, as well as the others whom I haven't met yet but whose contributions I highly respect.
+- To the Mu Editor contributors
+  I've been having the privilege of working more directly with, Carlos Pereira Atencio, Martin Dybdal, and Tim Golden, as well as the others whom I haven't met yet but whose contributions I highly respect.

-- To Russell Keith-Magee for the inspiring `BeeWare <https://beeware.org>`_ project and, in particular, for `briefcase <https://pypi.org/project/briefcase/>`_ that being used as the packaging tool for Mu on macOS as of this writing, serves as a great inspiration to ``pup``.
+- To Russell Keith-Magee, for the inspiring `BeeWare <https://beeware.org>`_ project and, in particular, for `briefcase <https://pypi.org/project/briefcase/>`_ that being used as the packaging tool for Mu on macOS as of this writing, serves as a great inspiration to ``pup``.

-- To Gregory Szorc for the incredible
+- To Gregory Szorc, for the incredible
-  `Python Standalone Builds <https://python-build-standalone.readthedocs.io/>`_ project, on top of which we plan to package redistributable Python GUI applications.
+  `Python Standalone Builds <https://python-build-standalone.readthedocs.io/>`_ project, on top of which ``pup`` packages redistributable Python GUI applications.

-- To Donald Stufft for letting us pick up the ``pup`` name in PyPI.
+- To Donald Stufft,
+  for letting us pick up the ``pup`` name in `PyPI <https://pypi.org/project/pup/>`_.

-- To Glyph Lefkowitz for the very useful, high quality `Tips And Tricks for Shipping a PyGame App on the Mac
+- To Glyph Lefkowitz, for the very useful, high quality `Tips And Tricks for Shipping a PyGame App on the Mac
   <https://glyph.twistedmatrix.com/2018/01/shipping-pygame-mac-app.html>`_
   article,
   and for his generous hands-on involvement in the first-steps of ``pup``'s take on the subject `in this issue <https://github.com/mu-editor/pup/issues/43>`_.

+- To Alastair Houghton, for `dmgbuild <https://pypi.org/project/dmgbuild/>`_, that ``pup`` uses to create macOS DMG files.

+- To the `WiX Toolset <https://wixtoolset.org/>`_ developers, maintainers, contributors, and sponsors: not sure how ``pup`` would go about building Windows MSI installers without it.

 .. marker-end-thanks-dont-remove